 We hope that by now you have got the answer to your question: Can Covid cause high blood pressure?

 Well, lack of any evidence proving otherwise leads us to deduce that Covid-19 probably does not cause high blood pressure.
 However, high blood pressure itself is a risk factor that increases the chances of contracting the coronavirus.
 Therefore, hypertension patients must be much more careful during the pandemic.
 Following are the expert recommendations that patients should abide by:

 - Keeping themselves hydrated.

 Along with the above-mentioned recommendations that are specific to people with hypertension, it is imperative that people must also follow the general precautionary measures such as keeping a distance of about 6 feet between themselves and others, wearing a mask and ensuring they do not touch their face, especially without washing their hands.

-- Up till now, there is no evidence proving that Covid-19 can cause high blood pressure.
+- Until now, no evidence has proven that COVID can cause high blood pressure.

 - High blood pressure might not be the cause of Covid-19 but does increase the risk of contracting it.
 The reason is not the prescribed medicines, but reduced immunity.

 - The coronavirus can be exceptionally harmful to those who already suffer from high blood pressure.
-Therefore people with hypertension, especially those over 60 years of age, must take extreme precautions and follow the expert advice in order to stay safe.
+Therefore, people with hypertension, especially those over 60, must take extreme precautions and follow expert advice to stay safe.